eds-book/reproducibility-challenge-2023/challenge/before/setup.md

 [Pangeo](https://pangeo.io/) is a worldwide community for Big Data geoscience promoting open, reproducible, and scalable science.

 [Pangeo Europe](https://pangeo.io/meeting-notes.html) aims at highlighting European contributions to the Pangeo Community and at providing a reference deployment for Pangeo on EOSC.
-The Pangeo deployment on EOSC has been made possible thanks to the [C-SCALE](https://c-scale.eu) project through their Open Call.
+The Pangeo deployment on EOSC has been made possible thanks to [CESNET](https://www.cesnet.cz/?lang=en) in the context of the [C-SCALE](https://c-scale.eu) project.

 ## C-SCALE